0

 If you don’t want to deal with bones then try a bone broth protein from Ancient Nutrition.
 You can also just use concentrated chicken bone broth protein as a base for broths or sauces.

-I also use gelatin and collagen protein powders in sauces and smoothies because they are flavorless and mostly smooth in textures.
-Excess gelatin will turn basically a sauce into “Jell-o” so be careful with that one, but other than that, have fun!
+Excess gelatin will turn basically a sauce into “Jell-O” after being heated and cooled so be aware of that, but other than that, have fun!
 Collagen blends in with just about everything smoothly with little to no flavor.
 This is our favorite collagen powder.

 Modern Methods

 You can also leave a pot or crockpot of bone broth on the stove cycling on and off the heat on a cold winter’s day.
 I often just keep restoring them with more water, healthy fats and oils, and maybe some new herbs and spices just to keep the brew going.
+I recommend swapping the water out after 48 hours, and storing it in the fridge, but you can keep slow cooking the bones.
+Our gut microbes can eat collagen protein and they can also eat polyphenols in herbs and spices like turmeric, rosemary, thyme, oregano, etc.

 Modern Traditions

-You can also blend the sauce in a high powered blender, and use that initially concentrated broth as a sauce-like base for a batch of roasted veggies.
+You can also blend a sauce in a high powered blender, and use that initially concentrated broth as a sauce-like base for a batch of roasted veggies.
 There are lots of creative ways you can reintroduce these vital proteins back into your diet.

-I like to put them in sauces, dressings, and aiolis to give sauces a creamy texture without adding dairy.
+I like to put them in sauces, dressings, and aioli to give sauces a creamy texture without adding dairy.
 I do like to use ghee, and eggs in these sauces made with bone broth powder, and/or collagen.

 Gourmet Bone Broth and Animal Fats